Chia-Network/chiapos/documents/proof_of_space.md

 ### Quality String

-The quality string $(x_{2a+1} \mathbin{\|} x_{2a+2})$, along with the challenge, can be hashed to create a unique random number, or "lottery ticket", to be used for blockchain consensus.
+The quality string $(x_{2a+1} \mathbin{\|} x_{2a+2})$ along with the challenge can be hashed to create a unique random number, or "lottery ticket", to be used for blockchain consensus.

 The reason why only two out of the 64 proof values are used, is that reading two $x$ values requires $6$ lookups on disk, as opposed to $64$ lookups: only one branch is followed through the tree, as opposed to every branch.
 A farmer running proof of space in a blockchain, may check their plot every time they see a new block or a new challenge.
 However, most of the time, they will not win the block, and their proof of space quality will not be good enough.
 Therefore, we can avoid the 64 disk lookups that are required for fetching the whole proof.
-Two adjacent $x$ values can be used, since they are stored together on disk, and therefore additional disk seeks are not needed compared to only reading one.
+Two adjacent $x$ values can be used since they are stored together on disk and therefore additional disk seeks are not needed compared to only reading one.

 It is important that the choice of which $x$ values must be fetched depends on the challenge.
 If the first two x values were always used, an attacker could compute a farmer's plot, and save $x_1, x_2$ for all the proofs in the plot, and be able to compute qualities with significantly less storage than the full plot.
-This would allow the attacker, for example, to withold blocks that benefit others.
+This would allow the attacker, for example, to withhold blocks that benefit others.

-Furthermore, since the farmer does not know the challenge in advance, the qualities cannot be precomputed.
+Furthermore, since the farmer does not know the challenge in advance the qualities cannot be precomputed.

 During the plotting process, entry data is [compressed](#compressing-entry-data) by reordering tuples, which means the ordering of the proof $x$ values is lost.
 The quality that the prover computes (by traversing back through the tables) is based on this modified ordering.
 Therefore, the verifier must perform this [calculation](#Proof-Quality-String) to retrieve the efficient ordering used by the prover.